falone/kindle_highlights_2_notion/README.md

 - Emoji-based page icons based on genre
 - Optional manual cover image upload
 - Syncs highlights with dates and metadata
 ---
+# How to use the bot:
+1. Install the official Kindle app on your phone/tablet
+2. Download the book from which you want to export highlights
+3. Click on Highlights - Share
+4. Be sure to select Citation style - APA
+5. Send the resulting HTML file to your bot
+6. If necessary, edit the Title and Author, add a Cover page

+Enjoy!

+By default after sending highlights the bot will set the status to "Finished" and the "End of reading" date will be set on the day you uploaded the highlights

+---
 ## Preparation: